 Benefits of Fostering

-• Fostering a pet clears space in the shelter allowing more animals to be rescued
+• Clears space in the shelter, allowing more animals to be rescued

 • Helping Strays provides food and medical care for all animals in foster care